According to a recent study, nearly 1 in 4 teenage girls have engaged in self-harm.

 People self-harm for a variety of reasons.
 They may want to “feel something,” to “distract from emotional pain by inflicting physical pain,” to punish themselves, or to communicate distress.
 The common theme is that teens self-harm when they’re “emotionally dysregulated.”
 This means they feel overwhelmed by an emotion (e.g. sadness or anger) and their emotion has complete control.
 They feel like they can’t use effective coping skills (e.g. talking to a friend, journaling, or going for a run) to help them calm down.
 As a result, their emotion intensifies to the point where it feels like nothing can help, and the only way to deal with it is to hurt themselves.

 No. Self-harm is an ineffective way of dealing with pain, as it does not solve a person’s problems.
 Instead, it can get in the way of a person’s ability to achieve their long-term goals.

 Are people who self-harm suicidal?

 The short answer?
 Maybe.
-In most cases, people who self-harm are NOT trying to commit suicide.
+In most cases, people who self-harm are NOT trying to kill themselves.
 However, some young people who physically hurt themselves may be hoping that the injury is severe enough to kill them.